ricoderks/eisaCIM/README.md

 # Installation

 Currently this package can only be installed through github.
-Use `devtools::install_github("ricoderks/eisaCIM")` to install.
+Use `devtools::install_github("ricoderks/eisaCIM", build_vignettes = TRUE)` to install.

 # How to use